-This Report includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
+This Report includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1934.
 For example, statements included in this Report regarding our financial position, business strategy and other plans and objectives for future operations, and assumptions and predictions about future product demand, supply, manufacturing, costs, marketing and pricing factors are all forward-looking statements.
 When we use words like "intend," "anticipate," "believe," "estimate," "plan" or "expect," or other words of a similar import, we are making forward-looking statements.
-We believe that the assumptions and expectations reflected in such forward-looking statements are reasonable, based upon information available to us on the date hereof (but excluding the impact of COVID-19, as described above in "Explanatory Note"), but we cannot assure you that these assumptions and expectations will prove to have been correct or that we will take any action that we may presently be planning.
-We have disclosed certain important factors (e.g., see "Explanatory Note" and "Risk Factors") that could cause our actual results to differ materially from our current expectations elsewhere in this Report.
+We believe that the assumptions and expectations reflected in such forward-looking statements are reasonable, based upon information available to us on the date hereof, but we cannot assure you that these assumptions and expectations will prove to have been correct or that we will take any action that we may presently be planning.
+We have disclosed certain important factors (e.g., see "Risk Factors") that could cause our actual results to differ materially from our current expectations elsewhere in this Report.
 You should understand that forward-looking statements made in this Report are necessarily qualified by these factors.
 We are not undertaking to publicly update or revise any forward-looking statement if we obtain new information or upon the occurrence of future events or otherwise.

-Critical Accounting Policies & Estimates
+Critical Accounting Estimates

-Our critical accounting policies and estimates are included in the 2021 Annual Report on Form 10-K and did not materially change during the first nine months of 2022.
+Our critical accounting policies and estimates are included in the 2022 Annual Report on Form 10-K and did not materially change during the first three months of 2023.

-New Accounting Pronouncements.
+New Accounting Pronouncements